surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 PowerShell attempts to convert values passed to parameters to match the parameter type.
 Type conversion of parameter values occurs in cmdlets, functions, scripts, scriptblocks, or .NET methods where the parameter is declared with a specific type.
-Declaring a parameter with the type `[object]` or not defining a specific type allows any value type to be passed to a parameter.
+Declaring a parameter with the type `[Object]` or not defining a specific type allows any value type to be passed to a parameter.
 Parameters can also have custom conversions defined by decorating parameters with [ArgumentTransformationAttribute][17] attribute.